Last Updated on August 8, 2021 by

 This designer breed doesn’t need anything different than any other breed as far as their care is concerned.

-- Exercise: the hybrid Daug pup doesn’t need a lot of exercise, just a few short potty walks per day.
+1. Exercise: the hybrid Daug pup doesn’t need a lot of exercise, just a few short potty walks per day.
 Make sure to avoid very intense activities as it could put a tremendous amount of pressure on a Daug’s weak leg joints.

-- Mental Health: a little goes a long way!
+3. Mental Health: a little goes a long way!
 The Kong toys may not be the biggest, but their design is very clever.
 The idea behind it is that a pup has to figure out how to get to treats by rolling the Kong toy in all different directions.
 Double profit here: a pet parent doesn’t have to supervise a furry pal and the mischief will happily entertain itself.

 Curl-Up

-A Dachshund mix with Pug pup is a great choice for any owner as it is an extremely friendly, cuddly, happy, and loving pet!
+A Dachshund mix with a Pug pup is a great choice for any owner as it is an extremely friendly, cuddly, happy, and loving pet!
 The only major issue is that it can be quite a barker!
 This demeanor has to be corrected right on the spot and continuous training has to be implemented for the hybrid pal to learn how to behave.
-You will need all your patience you’ve got to discipline this stubborn furball, but it is well worth it in the end.
+You will need all the patience you’ve got to discipline this stubborn furball, but it is well worth it in the end.

 Happy bonding!